16 Fantastic Family Things to Do in Portage MI

 In the 1880s, Portage, Michigan was deemed the “Celery City” of the nation, keeping that title through the mid-twentieth century.
 While no longer a stalky vegetable powerhouse, this Kalamazoo suburb has grown into a phenomenal city for families to call home.

-Portage is a great place to live for families, full of activities both inside and out:
+Portage provides some great SWMI neighborhoods for families, full of activities to do both inside and out.

 HISTORY: Celery Flats includes multiple historical buildings, including Stuart Manor.
 Constructed in 1846 by William Welch, this house was the summer home of the second Michigan U.S. Senator, Charles Stuart.